lancewood1/cloud-native-course-errata/README.md

 - Instructor introduction
 - Agenda overview
+- Students introduction
+   - Your Java, Spring, Spring Boot experience
+   - Your PCF experience - have you taken PCF primer course?
+   - What you want to get out of this training
 - General structure of this training
    - 80% lab (and discussion), 20% lecture
    - Collaboration (even pair programming) strongly encouraged
-- Students introduction
+   - Team introduction
-   - Your Java, Spring, Spring Boot experience
-   - Your PCF experience
-   - What you want to get out of this training
 - Course material review
    - GAIA course material
    - Supplemental document (please bookmark this page)